Maximum of the membrane model on regular trees: Main results

 \subsection{Discussion}

-\begin{itemize} \item In Theorem~\ref{thm:max}, the scaling constants show that the correlation structure can be ignored for the extremes and the behaviour is similar to that of i.i.d.~centered Gaussian random variables with variance $G(o,o)$.
+\begin{itemize}[leftmargin=*] \item Our result is heuristically motivated by the fast decay of correlations of the DGFF on a tree.
+As we shall see in Lemma~\ref{lem:G} correlations decay exponentially in the distance between points, which suggests a strong decoupling and a behavior of the rescaled maximum similar to that of independent and identically distributed Gaussians. \item In Theorem~\ref{thm:max}, the scaling constants show that the correlation structure can be ignored for the extremes and the behaviour is similar to that of i.i.d.~centered Gaussian random variables with variance $G(o,o)$.
 In the finite volume case, we rescaled the field to have variance one and hence the behaviour remains the same as that of the i.i.d.~case.
 An interesting open problem is whether this behavior is retained for the finite volume field divided by $\sqrt{G(o,\,o)}$.
 This convergence is by no means trivial to obtain as the finite volume variance convergence to $G(\cdot,\,\cdot)$ is not uniform, in particular the error depends on the distance to the leaves.
 Moreover, since the size of the boundary of a finite tree is non-negligible with respect to the total size we cannot claim that extremes are achieved in the bulk and not near the boundary.

-\item In Theorem \ref{thm:max_0} the requirement that $m$ is large is of a technical nature and we believe the results to hold for small $m$ too.